TomConlin/Semantic_Exchange_Format/README.md

 Or any number of other phrases, many names for a useful concept.

-This simple pattern is useful as a building block in a more complex model when we allow a leaf (_value_) of one building block the become the root (`envelope`) of another building block.
+This simple pattern is useful as a building block in a more complex model when we allow a leaf (_Answer_) of one building block the be the root (`Deck`) of another building block.

 With the deck of flash cards analogy;
 The answer on one of the first deck's card would be to switch to a different deck.

-The only strict rule would ne: a 'deck' may only appear exactly once on any branch of the tree.
+The only strict rule would be: a 'Deck' may only appear exactly once on any branch of the tree.
-I suspect a more sensible rule is the generalization: a deck should only exist once in a tree.
+I suspect a more sensible rule is the generalization: that a deck should only exist once in given a tree.

 note: the generic terms deck & card, or `envelope` & `item`